 PPTN Award, DART Suburban System, Best Transit System over 250 Vehicles

-Russ Chisholm brings over 35 years of experience in developing highly successful market-based, consumer-focused, operationally efficient bus and rail transit as both a consultant and transit system manager.
+Russ Chisholm brings over 40 years of experience in developing highly successful market-based, consumer-focused, operationally efficient bus and rail transit as both a consultant and transit system manager.
 His industry experience includes developing new systems in Dallas (DART) and Saudi Arabia (SAPTCO), and helping systems reinvent themselves in St. Louis (Metro), Connecticut (CT Transit), and Nashville (MTA).
 His legacy at each system was to grow transit ridership and market share with innovative service and network design, implemented with financially sustainable operating and capital programs.
-Russ founded TMD based on this best practice approach to transit system visioning, planning, and implementation, and has built TMD into one of the premier transit system redevelopment companies in North America over the past 29 years.
+Russ founded TMD in 1988 based on this best practice approach to transit system visioning, planning, and implementation, and has built TMD into one of the premier transit system redevelopment companies in North America over the past three decades.

-Over the past 17 years, Russ has been helping transit systems develop and deliver BRT, beginning with the original LA Metro Rapid concept, design, implementation, and evaluation.
-He has continued to plan and implement arterial and freeway BRT in Los Angeles (Wilshire and Orange Line BRT, San Fernando Valley BRT, I-710 Gap Closure, Pico Rapid service optimization, Countywide Bus Speed Improvement Plan, and Metro’s Strategic Bus Network Plan).
+Over the past 22 years, Russ has been helping transit systems develop and deliver BRT, beginning with the original LA Metro Rapid concept, design, implementation, and evaluation.
+He has continued to plan and implement arterial and freeway BRT in Los Angeles (Wilshire and Orange Line BRT, San Fernando Valley BRT, I-710 Gap Closure, Pico Rapid service optimization, Countywide Bus Speed Improvement Plan, Metro’s Strategic Bus Network Plan, and the NextGen Bus Plan).
 In addition, he has extensive experience with BRT market, service, and operations planning in San Diego (I-15 BRT/HOT; South Bay BRT), Denver (MetroRide; US36 BRT), San Francisco (Muni Rapids/BRT), Reno (Virginia Street), Santa Clara County (Stevens Creek), Indianapolis Blue Line (Washington), and BRT strategic plans in Vancouver, Edmonton, San Diego (Transit First), Detroit (SpeedLink), Pinellas County, and Atlanta (MARTA ART).